ABOUT

 Takafumi Tsukui

 I am a Postdoctoral Fellow at Research School of Astronomy and Astrophysics (RSAA) in the Australian National University.
-Read more on the RSAA newsletter.
+You can read more about me in the RSAA newsletter.

 I did my PhD at Graduate University for Advanced Studies, SOKENDAI and the National Astronomical Observatory of Japan.
 You can find my PhD thesis here titled "Formation and Evolution of Galactic Structures Using Gas and Stellar Kinematics".